 But that doesn’t mean that it is all meaningless gibberish.

-Okay, that got me awakened.
+Okay, that got me.
 I tried to do some research about the subject.
 Turns out it happened in the 1996 interview for the JUNE magazine.
 Now JUNE is Japan’s oldest yaoi magazine to anyone who didn’t know.
 Now I’m not into any guy-to-guy romance, and for me the "Kawoshin” is the silliest EVA theory I've heard.
 Yet the fact that Shinji met the perfect version of himself got my mental gears going.

-The interview with JUNE
+The Interview With JUNE

 Before anything else, let’s get straight to the interview.
 At several pages long and with the threat of plagiarism, I won’t post everything.
 But we will get to some supporting phrases anyway.
 Again, it happened in August 1996.
 As the interview goes on about the character Kaworu Nagisa, Anno mentioned something like this: